 The "cube" of a number refers to raising that number to the power of 3.
-It is denoted by the exponentiation symbol "³".
-For example, the cube of a number "x" is expressed as "\(x^3\)" and represents the result of multiplying "x" by itself twice (x × x × x).
+The cube of a number is represented using the exponent '³'.
+For instance, \(x^3\) indicates that the number 'x' is multiplied by itself three times (x × x × x).

-If a number is multiplied by itself 3 times the product is the cube of the number.
+When a number is multiplied by itself three times, the result is called its cube.

 \(2^{3}\) is read as two cubed.